cudmore/triggercamera/readme.md

 ## Overview

+The Raspberry Pi is a low cost ($35) computer that runs Linux.
+In addition to USB, ethernet, and HDMI connectors, the Raspberry Pi has a dedicated camera port and low level digital input and output (DIO).
+Both the camera and DIO pins can be programmed easily using Python.

 Once the camera is armed, it will continuously record a circular stream of video in memory.
 When a trigger is received, the the video will begin being saved to disk.
 In addition to saving the video after a trigger, the video before the trigger will also be saved.
 This has the distinct advantage of given you a record of what your animal was doing  before a trial was started.
 In many cases, 'bad trials' can be found because there was a lot of movement (or some other abberent event) before a trial began.

 ## Parts list